tari-labs/tari-university/layer2scaling/executive-summary/PITCHME.md

 #### #4 Why SPECTRE, PHANTOM? (cont'd)

-- SPECTRE:
+SPECTRE:
-  - High throughput and fast confirmation times
+- High throughput and fast confirmation times [*GOOD*]
-  - Weak liveness for conflicting transactions
+- Weak liveness for conflicting transactions [*BAD*]
-  - DAG structure represents an abstract vote regarding the order between each pair of blocks
+- DAG structure represents an abstract vote regarding the order between each pair of blocks [*BAD*]

-- PHANTOM:
+PHANTOM:
-  - Confirmation times are mush slower than those in SPECTRE
+- Confirmation times are mush slower than those in SPECTRE [*BAD*]
-  - Strong liveness for conflicting transactions
+- Strong liveness for conflicting transactions [*GOOD*]
-  - Linear ordering over the blocks of the DAG and can support consensus regarding any general computation (smart contracts)
+- Linear ordering over the blocks of the DAG and can support consensus regarding any general computation (smart contracts) [*GOOD*]

-- SPECTRE and PHANTOM can be combined.
+SPECTRE and PHANTOM can be combined.

+Note:

+(1) Strong liveness: all conflicts decided in finite time

+(2) Weak liveness: no guarantee a resolution can be reached for conflicting transactions published soon one after the other

 ---